 - Beginners lack consistency.

-People who bulk properly are able to accomplish incredible things, blowing past the average lifter in no time.
-But if you aren’t bulking properly, you’re not going to gain enough muscle mass to get anywhere even close to these muscle growth or strength targets.
+People who follow a good lifting routine, eat a good bulking diet, and focus on gradually gain strength are able to accomplish incredible things, blowing past the average lifter in no time.
+But if you aren’t bulking properly, ectomorph or not, you’re not going to gain enough muscle mass to get anywhere even close to these muscle growth or strength targets.

 The other thing to keep in mind is that progress requires getting a few things right all at once.
-If people don’t approach bulking properly, it’s not that they’ll progress more slowly, it’s that they won’t progress at all—ever.
+If you aren’t bulking properly, it’s not that you’ll progress more slowly, it’s that you won’t progress at all.
 Zero gains per week adds up to zero gains per year.

 This is great news in the sense that we have every opportunity to become far better than average.
 But it’s bad news if you were hoping that this would be a walk in the park.